nutanix/libvfio-user/docs/vfio-user.rst

 * *VFIO Bitmap* contains a ``struct vfio_user_bitmap`` for the DMA region if ``VFIO_DMA_UNMAP_FLAG_GET_DIRTY_BITMAP`` is set in Flags.

-The position of the next DMA region in the table is therefore dependant on whether or not the previous DMA region has the ``VFIO_DMA_UNMAP_FLAG_GET_DIRTY_BITMAP`` bit set in its Flags.
+The position of the next DMA region in the table is therefore dependent on whether or not the previous DMA region has the ``VFIO_DMA_UNMAP_FLAG_GET_DIRTY_BITMAP`` bit set in its Flags.